yapweijun1996/CPU-Monitor/README.md

 -   `default_display`: The metric to show on startup (`cpu_ram`, `disk`, or `network`).
 -   `disk_device`: The disk to monitor (e.g., "sda" on Linux, "C:" on Windows).
 Leave empty to monitor all disks.
 -   `network_interface`: The network interface to monitor.
 Leave empty to use the first available interface.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have suggestions for improvements.

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+The authors and copyright holders are not liable for any claim, damages, or other liability arising from the use of this software.